uriel1998/cmus_pls/README.md

 but to avoid problems, the script detects that so you don't have unexpected behavior.

+First argument is a path to where the playlists are located;  if there is no argument, the current directory is used.
+This script OVERWRITES whatever playlist is in ~/.cmus/playlist.pl

 Licensed under a Creative Commons BY-SA 3.0 Unported license To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.